Gotara is a Global Career Growth Platform for women in STEM +

 D. Sangeeta is a perfect example of what happens when passion meets purpose.
 In her case, her mission is clear: She launched Gotara because she wants to address the gender gap in STEM.

 To do this, Gotara provides confidential and personalized career advice and support for women in STEM 24/7, whether they are landing their first job or striving for career advancement.
-We call it “nano-mentoring” because it’s on-the-fly career advice our members receive within 24 hours.
+We call it “nano-learning” because it’s just-in-time career advice our members receive within 24 hours.
 The advice comes from seasoned leaders in the STEM world and it’s long term, tactical or urgent.

 Sangeeta’s vision is to make this service available to women around the world who trained in a STEM field or who are working in STEM industries as individuals or as leaders in corporate, academic or government settings, as well as those pursuing entrepreneurial ventures.
 You could be living in Africa, China or Thailand and connect with a Gotara advisor based in Seattle who has walked in “your career shoes.”